accidentalrebel/shcode2exe/README.md

-# shcode2exe
+# shcode2exe (Shellcode to exe)
-Shellcode to exe.
 Compile a binary shellcode blob into an exe file from Windows or Linux.

+## Features
-Can target both 32bit or 64bit Windows architecture.
+  * Can target both 32bit or 64bit Windows architecture.
+  * Cross platform.
+Works on Linux or Windows.
+  * No external dependencies except for Python (No need for Wine)
+  * Tested working with Python v3.3 and above
+  * Tested working on Windows 7 (Non SP1) and above

+Created mainly for malware analysis but can also be used for exploit development.

 Inspired by [shellcode2exe](https://github.com/repnz/shellcode2exe).